psemdel/py-trading-bot/docs/automatic_orders.md

     The normal strategy is easy to understand, but it means that you always trade the same stocks.

 4. If you want to first preselect the stocks you want to trade according to some criteria.
 Let's say you want to use Formulaic Alphas number 7, called in the code wq7, for stocks listed at Paris.
-Go in trading_bot/settings.py

-    DIC_PRESEL={
-      "Paris":["wq7"],
-    }
+Go in the admin panel, create this strategy.
+Afterwards go to the stock exchange and select this strategy in the "strategies in use".

    It will add this preselection to the report.
-To perform the order automatically set DIC_PERFORM_ORDER={"wq7":True} in addition to PERFORM_ORDER=true.
    The other preselection algorithms can be set the same way.
 The preselection algorithms can be found in core/bt.py (for backtesting) and in core/btP.py (for production, when differing).

 5. Additionally, before performing any order, the algorithm will check that there is enough "resources" (money) available.
 If you want to rely only on your cash balance in IB, or to get started with the bot, you can go in the settings and set: